 The particulates in wood smoke are so microscopically small, not only can they reach into the deepest part of people’s lungs and even enter the bloodstream once inhaled, but they also infiltrate into homes from outside, even with the windows closed.
 If a house could be sealed up tightly enough to keep out wood smoke, it would become so airtight it would also keep out the oxygen needed to sustain life.
 Even in the most modern, insulated house, air from outside still infiltrates in.

-For example, a in a town in California found that an average of 78% of black carbon particles from wood smoke outside eventually wound up inside surrounding homes.
+For example, a in a town in California found that an average of 78% of the level of black carbon particles from wood smoke outside eventually wound up inside surrounding homes.
 It was concluded that a typical residential house offers little protection from outdoor wood smoke.
 “This,” wrote the researchers, “is an important conclusion for sensitive individuals who try to avoid inhalation by seeking protection inside a home.”